teresko/routing/README.md

 ###Cleaner configuration

-In a real-world project your application will almost always have more than couple routes.
-Which can result in extensive configuration, that would make the initialization phase of your project (like a bootstrap file) hard to read and filled with clutter.
+Real-world applications will almost always have more than a few routes.
+This can result in extensive configuration, which would make the initialization phase of your project (like a bootstrap file) hard to read and filled with clutter.

-To prevent that, you can segregate the configuration into a dedicated file.
+To prevent that, you can move the configuration into a dedicated file.

 ```php
 <?php